qgis/QGIS-Enhancement-Proposals/QEP-xx-virtual-layers.rst

 A new option will be added to automatically create a virtual layer for the list of selected layers (either by right click or via a menu entry).

-Integration to the DB Manager is also planned.
+Integration to the DB Manager is also planned, where one could drag and drop a QGIS layer to create a virtual layer out of it.

 Virtual layers could be marked in the legend with some special icons (?)